fengzhyuan/Practices/range_query/README.md

 querying
 ============
-This demo tries to list a summary of usage of a specified cpu on a specified pc within a range of time.
+list a summary of usage of a specified cpu on a specified pc within a range of time.

 command
 ------------